 1997 Citroen Xantia 1.6i from Portugal

-A pleasure to drive.
+A dream to drive.
 A nightmare to own

 The suspension spheres went shortly after I bought the car.
-They're expensive (even the aftermarket ones), when compared to standard shock absorbers (despite Citroen fans trying to convince you of the opposite...).
+They're expensive (even the aftermarket ones) when compared to standard shock absorbers (despite Citroen fans trying to convince you otherwise...).

-* When I bought it, the clutch was gone and (without me knowing it) so was the power steering.
+* the clutch was gone when I got it and (without me knowing it) so was the power steering hydraulics.
 Got a clutch kit for 80€ and a used power-steering set for 50€.
 Labour costs to have these installed however, were a different story...

-* LHM system had leaks.
-Cost a fortune in labour to get them fixed and soon after, leaks appeared again.
+* LHM system had several leaks.
+It cost a fortune in labour to get them fixed but shortly after, leaks appeared again.